AdobeDocs/experience-manager-cloud-service.en/help/forms/oauth2-client-credentials-flow-for-server-to-server-integration.md

 There are multiple benefits of using OAuth 2.0 client credentials for authentication over Authorization Code Flow authentication:

-* OAuth 2.0 client credentials authentication allows more five connections per user.
+* OAuth 2.0 client credentials authentication allows more than five connections per user.
 * AEM data source configuration continues working on deactivation, access changes, password update for an AEM user.

 ## Prerequisites {#prerequisites}